BarisAlbayrakIEEE/lock_free/README.md

 3. Apply CAS on the head: CAS(new_node->head, new_node)

 **pop():**\
-The classical pop routine is tuned for the memory reclamation under the protection of hazard pointers:
+The classical pop routine without a need for the synchronized memory reclamation:
-1. Protect the head node by a hazard pointer
-2. Apply CAS on the head: `CAS(head, head->next)`
+1. Apply CAS on the head: `CAS(head, head->next)`
-3. Move the data out from the old head node
+2. Move the data out from the old head node
-4. Clear the hazard pointer
-5. Add the old head to the reclaim list
+3. Add the old head to the reclaim list
-6. Return the data
+4. Return the data

-See the documentation of Hazard_Ptr.hpp for the details about the hazard pointers.

 ### 2.2.5.
 Progress <a id='sec225'></a>
 Strictly lock-free execution as the threads serializing on the head node are bound to functions (push and pop) with constant time complexity, O(1).

 ### 2.2.6.
 Notes <a id='sec226'></a>
-1. Memory orders are chosen to release data before the visibility of the state transitions and to acquire data after observing the state transitions.
+Memory orders are chosen to
+release data before the visibility of the state transitions and to acquire data after observing the state transitions.

 ### 2.2.7.
 Cautions <a id='sec227'></a>
-1. In case of a single producer (i.e. SPMC and SPSC), the competition between the single producer and the consumer(s) remain which means that the synchronization between the counterparts is still required.
+1. In case of a single producer (i.e. SPSC), the competition between the single producer and the consumer remain which means that the synchronization between the counterparts is still required.
-On the other hand, single consumer configuration is special and is explained in the next caution.
+On the other hand, single consumer configuration is special and is explained in [Concurrent_Stack_LF_Linked_Hazard_MPMC](#sec237).
-As the single producer configuration has no effect on this design, I will use the same specialization for the following two configurations: MPMC and SPMC
-2. The hazard pointers synchronize the memory reclamation (i.e. the race condition related to the head pointer destruction at the end of a pop).
-The race condition disappears when there exists a single consumer.
-Hence, the usage of hazard pointers is limited to the SPMC and MPMC configurations and the repository lacks headers for lock-free/linked/hazard solutions with SPSC and MPSC configurations.
-For these two configurations refer to lock-free/linked solutions instead.
-Together with Caution 1,
-the list of headers for lock-free/linked solutions are:
-- Concurrent_Stack_LF_Linked_MPSC.hpp                     // same as Concurrent_Stack_LF_Linked_SPSC
-- Concurrent_Stack_LF_Linked_Hazard_MPMC.hpp              // same as Concurrent_Stack_LF_Linked_SPMC
-- Concurrent_Stack_LF_Linked_XX_MPMC.hpp (e.g. ref_count)
-- Concurrent_Stack_LF_Linked_XX_SPMC.hpp (e.g. ref_count)
+Correspondingly, the following configurations are the asme: MPSC and SPSC.
-3. use stack_LF_Linked_MPMC and stack_LF_Linked_SPMC aliases at the end of this file to get the right specialization of Concurrent_Stack and to achieve the default arguments consistently.
+2. use stack_LF_Linked_MPSC and stack_LF_Linked_SPSC aliases
+at the end of the [header file](Concurrent_Stack_LF_Linked_MPSC.hpp) to get the right specialization of Concurrent_Stack and to achieve the default arguments consistently.

 ### 2.2.8.
 TODO <a id='sec228'></a>
-1. Consider exponential backoff for the head node in order to deal with the high CAS contention on the head.
+The exponential backoff for the head node in order to deal with the high CAS contention on the head.

 ## 2.3.
 Concurrent_Stack_LF_Linked_Hazard_MPMC <a id='sec23'></a>